day8/re-frame/docs/subscriptions.md

 input values, flowing into the node, and calculate a derived value to be the node's output.

-`Layer 2` subscriptions are registered like this:
+Extractor subscriptions are registered like this:
 ```clj
 (re-frame.core/reg-sub  ;; a part of the re-frame API
   :id                   ;; usage: (subscribe [:id])